Where do I go to buy old games in Japan?

 Friends: Everyone’s favorite Akihabara store.
 A true Mom and Pop shop (Mom runs the downstairs counter), Friends (map) usually has a big ol’ pile of rare games in their showcases too, and often have the best prices of anywhere.
 It’s hard to find – there’s a little tiny door you go in, right next to a coffee shop called Segafredo – but really, you do not want to miss it.
 (Cash only!)

-These five stores are where the games are.
 Now, when I go to Akihabara, I’m usually pretty jet-lagged which means that I get up super early in the morning.
 The first store that opens up, at 9:30 a.m., is Yodobashi-Akiba, the giant multi-level shopping complex by the train station.
 So I head in there and kill half an hour; they have substantially discounted prices on brand new software, accessories, toys, and such.
 At 10, I head over to Book-Off (map) also near the station.
-This chain of used book stores always (well, mostly always) has old videogames for sale, too, and they can be pretty cheap.
-The Akihabara branch generally prices things competitively with other Akihabara stores, though.
-But I have found good deals there.
+This chain of used book stores always (well, mostly always) has old videogames for sale, too.
+There’s also a Hard-Off in Akihabara (map) with games, but again, not at major deal prices anymore.

 You might find a few other retro games here and there, often in shops that mostly sell porn.
 Your choice as to whether you want to bother looking.